eandablo/gympals/README.md

 - As a Regular User I can login to the app so that I can use the app benefits.
 - As a User I can log reps and sets for each exercise so that I can keep track of my progress.
 - As a User I can log my daily calorie intake so that I keep track how my diet affects my progress.
-- As a User I can filter diet/workout logs by updated date so that I can narrow down my search to the most relevant entries.
+- As a User I can see/filter diet/workout logs by updated date so that I can narrow down my search to the most relevant entries.
 - As a Admin I can update the list of available exercises so that the app offers the best workouts to users.
 - As a User/Admin I can see messages indicating success login, form completion so that I am sure my actions have been successful.
-- As a User/Admin I can see well stylised so that feel a sense of professionalism when navigating the app.
 - As a User I can See All my Logs Paginated so that I can see more comfortably my logs.
 - As a Admin I can see the number of trainees assigned a specific exercise so that I can decide if the exercise is worth keeping before editing or deleting.
 - As a Admin I can edit specific exercises so that I can keep the exercise catalogue up to date.